How Long Should Kids Brush Their Teeth?

 - Short brushing times can increase the risk of missed plaque, especially along the gumline and back molars

-- Faster doesn’t always mean more consistent or more thorough
+- Faster does not always mean more consistent or more thorough

-Think of these as a shortcut: they may feel easier, but they don’t necessarily replace the consistency and coverage kids need day after day.
+Think of these as shortcuts — they may feel easier, but they do not necessarily replace consistent, full-length brushing.

 Why Brushing Time Matters More Than Parents Realize

-Brushing time isn’t just a guideline—it affects whether kids get consistent cleaning across the mouth.
+Brushing time isn’t just a guideline — it affects whether cleaning is consistent across the mouth.

 - Missed back teeth